joeRinehart/spring-boot-zero-to-hero/README.md

 How's this repository organized?
 -

+The "master" branch of this repository will eventually contain the "complete" template.
+By cloning master, you'll get all of the code and the entire README covering what it does/how it works.

-I've built each "evolution" as a new branch.
+I've built each "evolution," such as adding on error handling or validation, as a new branch.
 In each branch, I'll update this readme, describing the goal of the branch and what's been added to the codebase to help us get there.

-Introduction
--

-For the past five years my team has focused on delivering Grails applications.
-As our process matured we've found ourselves able to deliver production-ready Web applications in a really big hurry by leveraging things like Spring Security, database migrations, Gradle-based pushbutton builds, and so on.

-With a growing interest in microservices I thought it was time to lay down the foundation for a similar process that doesn't bring along all of Grails, giving us a set of stripped-down templates for authenticated, JSON-based REST services that use Spring Boot and don't care about a specific database engine.

-Basis
--

-Each template will draw a good deal on already-available tutorials but add in convenience methods and abstract helper classes aiming to minimize the effort needed to develop a production-ready Spring Boot microservice.

 Language Choice
 -

+We'll be using Groovy.
 I started to do this in raw Java (since I haven't used it in a long time), but that's not where I want to go in life.
-We'll be using Groovy, since its static compilation has greatly reduced any performance issues.

-Format
--

-I'll be building up each template as a branch in this repository.
-Each branch will add to this README.md describing what it's added as we journey from "hello world" to a usable real-world microservice.

 Part 1: Bare-Bones REST
 =